Nathanaëlle Herbelin

 Born in Israel in 1989 to a French father and an Israeli mother, Nathanaëlle Herbelin has always been drawn to make work that reflects her position within and between the two cultures.
 Her works contain subtle hints—both in subject matter and form—as windows into a world imbued with a quiet melancholy.
 Herbelin encourages the viewer to slow down, as a way of embracing the intimacy involved in viewing art.
 She has developed a formal style unique within the contemporary tendency towards figurative painting.
 Certain patterns and colours appear more defined than others in the softened memories that she so delicately captures.
 Earth tones give the works a quality evocative of a reverie and her loose brushwork recalls post-impressionist techniques.
 Herbelin has cited Les Nabis—a group of young painters active in Paris during the late 19th century—as a central influence in her practice.
 Most notably, she takes inspiration from the stylistic poetry that art historical figures such as Pierre Bonnard applied to domestic scenes.

-Nathanaëlle Herbelin obtained a Master of Fine Arts degree from the École Nationale Supérieure des Beaux-Arts de Paris in 2016, during which time she was invited to participate in an exchange program at The Cooper Union, New York.
-Recent solo and group exhibitions include the Musée d’Orsay, Paris (2024), French Institute of Tel Aviv (2022), Umm Al Fahem Art Center (2021), Yishu 8 prize, George V Art Centre, Beijing (2021), Passerelle Art Center, Brest (2020), Bétonsalon, Paris (2019), the Beaux-Arts Museum of Rennes (2018), Collection Lambert, Avignon (2017) and Fondation d’Entreprise Ricard, Paris (2017).
+Nathanaëlle Herbelin (b.
+1989, Tel Aviv, Israel) obtained a Master of Fine Arts degree from the École Nationale Supérieure des Beaux-Arts de Paris in 2016, during which time she was invited to participate in an exchange programme at The Cooper Union, New York.
+Herbelin’s first solo exhibition in Asia, Feel the pulse, opens at the He Art Museum in Shunde, China (8 March to 8 June 2025).
+It will showcase the works made during her residency at the museum in 2024.
+Recent solo exhibitions include Être ici est une splendeur, Musée d’Orsay, Paris (2024); À la surface, le fond de l’oeil, French Institute of Tel Aviv (2022); Et peut-être que ces choses n’ont jamais eu lieu, Umm Al Fahem Palestinian Art Center (2021), Devenire Peinture, Yishu 8 prize, George V Art Centre, Beijing (2021); and group exhibitions such as the FRAC Champagne-Ardenne (2021); Passerelle Art Center, Brest (2020); the museums of the Abbaye Sainte-Croix (Sables d’Olonnes, 2019); Bétonsalon, Paris (2019); the Beaux-Arts Museum of Rennes (2018), Collection Lambert, Avignon (2017) and Fondation d’Entreprise Ricard, Paris (2017).